 You haven’t committed to anything.
 But you haven’t said no, or anything close to it.
 Your customer feels heard and appreciated, that their idea has merit, and that you have a legitimate reason for not being able to execute on it right away.

-This customer might walk away a little disappointed.
+This customer might walk away from a little disappointed.
 But because you used these techniques, and showed you heard and understood their request, they’re much less likely also to walk away angry.